Emerging Perspectives in Entrepreneurship Education – IØ8907

 ECTS credits: 7,5 ECTS accredited by NTNU

-Faculty: Einar Rasmussen (Nord University), Karen Williams Middleton (Chalmers University of Technology), Lise Aaboen (NTNU), Per Blenker (Aarhus University), Roger Sørheim (NTNU), Ulla Hytti (University of Turku) and guest lecturers.
+Faculty: Einar Rasmussen (Nord University), Karen Williams Middleton (Chalmers University of Technology), Lise Aaboen (NTNU), Per Blenker (Aarhus University), Roger Sørheim (NTNU), Ulla Hytti (University of Turku) and Andrew Corbett (Babson University College).